 Should I use plastic resin molds or silicone resin molds for my resin jewelry and crafts?

+Knowing the difference between plastic and silicone resin molds is important to getting the results you want.
 Both types of molds can work with a variety of resins, but knowing the limitations of each is essential to making sure you get the results you want.

 These reusable resin molds are usually made from polypropylene or polyethylene sheet plastic.
 They are generally made from a template and are partially flexible.